fmcnab/meltPT/README.md

 This will take a minute or two and print lots of stuff.
 If it completes successfully, you are now ready to use **meltPT**!

+For more information and a list of dependencies visit our [ReadtheDocs]{https://meltpt.readthedocs.io/en/latest/installation.html} page.

 ### Running meltPT

 We provide a command-line tool that will allow you start running the code without needing to write your own scripts.
 All you need to do is edit a parameter file that contains paths to your chosen input and output files, values for certain variables, and the analyses you would like to run.